gek64/qbtsh/README.md

 ## QA
 ### Q: FreeBSD support?
-A: [userdocs/qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static/releases) only support linux, and it is also hard to build a full static qBittorrent-nox for FreeBSD, I am trying to find an alternative in the future.
+A: [userdocs/qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static/releases) only support linux, and it is also hard to build a full static qBittorrent-nox for FreeBSD, you can use my dynamic [freebsd build](https://github.com/gek64/qbittorrent-nox).

 ## License
 - **GNU Lesser General Public License v2.1**